boardzilla/boardzilla-docs/docs/introduction/getting-started.md

 ### Via go

-This requires you have go version >=1.21 installed.
+This requires you have go version >=1.21 installed which can be obtained from here [https://go.dev/dl/](https://go.dev/dl/).

 ```console
 go install -u github.com/boardzilla/boardzilla-devtools/cmd/bz@latest